-4.3.
-ANGLE MEASURE.
-One of the basic undefined notions of Euclidean geometry is that of angle measure: it is assumed that for each angle $\angle ABC$, there is an associated positive real number $m \angle ABC$ called the measure of $\angle ABC$.
+- 4.3.
+Angle measure: it is assumed that for each angle $\angle ABC$, there is an associated positive real number $m\angle ABC$ called the measure of $\angle ABC$.
 No attempt is made to give a definition of this measure.
 Instead, the Protractor Axiom below simply specifies some of its properties.
-It is common to use Greek letters $\alpha, \beta, \gamma, \ldots, \varphi, \theta$ for angle measures.
+It is common to use Greek letters $\alpha, \beta, \gamma, \ldots, \varphi, \theta$ for angle measures. - 4.4.

-4.4.
 HISTORICAL NOTE.
 The phrase "measure of an angle" is actually relatively modern.
 Up to about 50 years ago, the measure of the angle at A was simply denoted by A or $\angle A$, and it was left to the reader to distinguish between the angle and its measure.
-When convenient, we will follow this convention, and use the same notation for an angle and its measure.

-4.5.
-The Protractor Axiom.
+When convenient, we will follow this convention, and use the same notation for an angle and its measure. - 4.5.
+The Protractor axiom.